-Smaller authorities are defined under the 2014 Act as those local authorities where for three years (or one or two years if the body has existed for less than three years) the higher of gross income or expenditure does not exceed £6.5 million.
+Smaller authorities are defined under the 2014 Act as those local authorities where for the relevant financial year or either of the two previous years (or one or two years if the body has existed for less than three years) the higher of gross income or expenditure does not exceed $\pounds 6.5$ million.
 In this section, all references to 'the authority' refer to smaller authorities.